 8) Giving back

 Along with his many successes in the business world, Arnault created the Louis Vuitton Foundation for Creation.
-Which is a legally separate nonprofit entity to promote art and culture.
+This is a legally separate nonprofit entity that promotes art and culture.
 The building was designed and built by well-renowned architect Frank Gehry.
 Arnault wanted to create a place where people could go to support contemporary artistic creations.

 Arnault has been an art lover for most of his life.
 His collection includes works from Picasso, Andy Warhol, Yves Klein, to name a few.
-Because of his love for art, he helped establish LVMH as a significant patron of art in France.
+Drawing from his love for art, he helped establish LVMH as a significant patron of art in France.

 Arnault’s brand message is to search for and create opportunities for new designers and creative individuals.
 He and his daughter also developed the LVMH Young Fashion Designer.
-This is an international competition open to students from fine-arts schools.
+This is an international competition that is open to students from fine-arts schools.
 Since its creation in 2013, the LVMH prize celebrates young designers and is part of LVMH’s extensive corporate philanthropy program.
-It is also to designers under 40 who are looking to create and expand their brand.
+It is also open to designers under 40 who are looking to create and expand their brand.
 The prize winner receives a year of personalized mentoring from the LVMH Group plus a 300,000-euro grant to help develop their brand with a focus on sustainable development, communications, intellectual property, and financial management.
-Because of the current pandemic, they are continuing their search for young.
-New designers digitally so that everyone can stay safe while also doing something that can benefit their brand.
+As a result of the current pandemic, they are continuing their search for young, new designers digitally so that everyone can stay safe while also doing something that can benefit their brand.